Oh, Oklahoma! New Psychedelic Law Updates 2023

 However, current research no longer supports this strict stance, and laws are starting to change around the country.

-While Oklahoma certainly isn’t a leader in terms of drug reform, there are some changes that could be coming by the end of 2022.
+While Oklahoma certainly isn’t a leader in terms of drug reform, there are some changes that could be coming by Q2 of 2023.

 Here, we’ll discuss the current and future drug laws surrounding psychedelics like DMT, magic mushrooms, LSD, ketamine, MDMA, and more in the state of Oklahoma.